-Our brand new Miriam Corban Retirement Village in Henderson will be located at 211 Lincoln Road.
+Our brand new Miriam Corban Retirement Village in Henderson is located at 211 Lincoln Road.
 A superb site with a bus stop right outside the village and very close to motorway access.
 Two supermarkets and local shops are close by and the Waitakere hospital is only a short drive away.

 This central West Auckland location boasts local wineries, stunning beaches and the Waitakere ranges with all the delights the regional park has to offer.